KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 While the global CIT invariant holds (under LM01 closure conditions), siphoning produces a **local** redistribution where:

-- Source system: coherence is drawn upon, reducing available \( I_c \), but the source's structural integrity is not itself converted into incoherence
+- source system: coherence is drawn upon, reducing available \( I_c \), but the source's structural integrity is not itself converted into incoherence
 - Siphoner: extracted coherence cannot be structurally integrated by the recipient — lacking reciprocal capacity, the siphoner's field disperses the extracted material as amplified incoherence (\( H \) increase in the siphoner's surrounding region)
 - Net effect: the source loses available resonance; the siphoner gains no structured coherence; the Lattice gains distributed incoherence